• Skip to primary navigation

 Ingredients: cookie dough, vanilla, sugar, cream cheese, fresh fruit, and apricot preserves.

-How to Make This Fruit Pizza with Cookie Crust
+How to make Fruit Pizza with Sugar Cookie Crust

 The base of the fruit pizza is made with sugar cookie dough.
 If you want to get fancy, go ahead and make your own, but I use the pre-made stuff in a tube or a package of pre-cut squares.
 This cuts out lots of steps.